GeeksHacking/hackomania2024-sudo-win-GovGuide/vector-db/data/content/Food & Beverages/Healthier Dining Grant.md

 Applications for the Healthier Dining Grant (HDG) can be made at any time during the period of participation as a HDP Partner.
 Just send your completed application form together with the complete set of supporting documents to HPB at HPB_Healthy_Eating@hpb.gov.sg.

 ## Benefits
-Under the HDG, HPB will reimburse the marketing and publicity costs incurred by the HDP Partner in relation to the production of approved in-store marketing materials or amends to your website or app, aimed at promoting healthier dishes endorsed by HPB under the HDP, referred to as “Qualifying Costs”.
+Under the HDG, HPB will reimburse the marketing and publicity costs incurred by the HDP Partner in relation to the production of approved in-store marketing materials or amends to your website or app, aimed at promoting healthier dishes endorsed by HPB under the HDP, referred to as Qualifying Costs.

 Under this co-funding grant scheme, after HPB has verified that the Qualifying Costs quotes are at competitive rates, HPB will reimburse you up to 80% of the Qualifying Costs actually incurred, up to the approved grant amount.
 The remaining 20% will be borne by you, the HDP Partner.